holli/auto_strip_attributes/README.md

 ## Similar gems

 There are many similar gems.
 Most of those don't have :squeeze_spaces or :nullify options.
-Those gems might have some extra methods.
+Those gems might have some extra methods whereas this gem is kept as simple as possible.

 - https://github.com/phatworx/acts_as_strip
 - https://github.com/rmm5t/strip_attributes